My Past, My History Is Not My Fault. It Does Not Define Me ~ Zoe~

 But, let's go back to the older children because that is the journey that I have chosen.
 I want to make one thing very clear: These kids did not choose their "reality".

-They did not volunteer for the life that was given them (and that's nicely putting it.
-I actually started writing something out a bit more harsh and realistic, but decided not too because it was too hard for me to write).
+They did not volunteer for the life that they were born into (and that's nicely putting it).
+I actually started writing something out a bit more harsh and realistic, in response to older kids coming with "baggage" but decided not too because it was too hard for me to write.
 I don't know of any child who chose to live a life of uncertainty.
 How many children do you know want to feel unloved and neglected?
 I mean that's "their" raw truth.

 Do I think it is going to be an easy road with butterflies and chocolates 24/7?
 Nope.
 I know it's not going to be easy and will require a lot of patience.
 Then there are days like today in class I thought to myself "Can I really handle this?" while I listened to a 911 call made by a 6 year old girl whose mother was in an domestic violence situation.
 The sleeve of my sweater was soaked by the time the called ended.